 The miraculous staircase at Loretto Chapel (photograph by Michael Martin)

 In the past I have admitted a somewhat obsessive love of libraries, and looking at the Loretto stairs, made me realize I have a bit of a thing for spiral staircases as well.
 Like secret passageways and hidden doors there is something intriguing, adventurous even, about a spiral staircase.
 The narrow twists, and slight dizzy feeling as you ascend, it always seems as if something fantastical awaits you at the top, or alternatively, something dark and ominous at the bottom.
 Either way, a spiral staircase calls to you saying "find out... if you dare."

-So without further ado the Atlas Obscura presents to you the most intriguing, fantastical, dizzying spiral staircases from around the world.
-First the Vatican Museum!
+So without further ado, the Atlas Obscura presents to you the most intriguing, fantastical, dizzying spiral staircases from around the world.
+First the Vatican Museums!

 The Vatican Museums spiral staircase is one of the most photographed in the world, and certainty one of the most beautiful.
 Designed by Giuseppe Momo in 1932, the broad steps are somewhere between a ramp and a staircase.